 There’s an expression that sometimes pops up ‘Strangers are only friends who haven’t yet met’.
 I’ve grown up hearing this expression but I’d written it off as one of those ol’ sayings that you read on a card, or, these days, on the internet.

-Lately, those ol’ sayings have been put to the test as myself and Joe are out and about and meeting people.
+Lately, those ol’ sayings have been put to the test as I am out and about and meeting people.
 There’s a certain wisdom to be learned when we listen, but there’s so much being said these days that it’s hard to pick out who to pay attention to.

 I’ve discovered this myself as I’ve been rummaging around and learning what I can about the history of Ireland.
 For almost a year now I’ve been slogging through bits and pieces, linking in this date and that date and then along comes a mention of the Fir Bolg or the Tuatha dé Dannan that takes me off in another direction and I want to know more about them too, after all didn’t they all leave their mark?